DOSull/tiling-space/README.md

 # Geographical tiling
-This is work in progress towards developing tiled or 'woven' geospatial data layers for possible symbolisation of complex multiattribute choropleths.
+This is work in progress towards developing tiled or 'woven' geospatial data layers for possible symbolisation of complex multi-attribute choropleths.

 The working document is [`testing Tiling code.ipynb`](testing%20Tiling%20code.ipynb).